 The University uses a combination of insurance and self-insurance for a number of risks, including claims related to employee health care, workers' compensation, general liability, and business interruption.
 Liabilities associated with these risks will be estimated based on, among other things, historical claims experience, severity factors, and other actuarial assumptions.
 The University's loss exposure related to self-insurance will be limited by stop loss coverage on a per occurrence and aggregate basis.
 The University regularly analyzes its reserves for incurred but not reported claims, and for reported but not paid claims related to self-funded insurance programs.
-While the University believes its reserves are adequate, significant judgment is involved in assessing these reserves such as assessing historical paid claims.
+While the University believes its reserves are adequate, significant judgment is involved in assessing these reserves such as assessing historical paid claims, average lags between the claims' incurred date, reported dates and paid dates, and the frequency and severity of claims.
 There may be differences between actual settlement amounts and recorded reserves and any resulting adjustments will be included as an expense once a probable amount is known.